-- W Donors can elect to spread the deduction over a maximum of five income years. - w Gifts are exempt from capital gains tax.
+- The market value of the gift is fully tax deductible, with some exceptions (see 'Limitations on tax deductions'). - Donors can elect to spread the deduction over a maximum of five income years. - Gifts are exempt from capital gains tax.

 Donors may also claim a tax deduction for the cost of valuations obtained specifically for this program.